FrancisChung/book-notes/DDD/Learning Domain Driven Design.md

           - Like core subdomains, generic subdomains are generally complex and hard to implement.
           - Do not provide any competitive edge for the company.
           - Example : Most systems need to authenticate and authorize their users.
 Instead of inventing a proprietary authentication mechanism, it makes more sense to use an existing solution<br><br>
-        - ***Supporting Subdomain**** - Support the company’s business, but  do not provide any competitive advantage
+        - ***Supporting Subdomain**** - Support the company’s business, but  do not provide any competitive advantage.
           - Example : An online advertising company whose core subdomains include matching ads to visitors, optimizing the ads’ effectiveness, and minimizing the cost of ad space.
 However, to achieve success in these areas, the company needs to catalog its creative materials.
           - The creative catalog is essential for implementing the company’s advertising management and serving systems.
 That makes the content cataloging solution one of the company’s **supporting subdomains**
           - Supporting subdomains are simple
                 - Their business logic resembles mostly data entry screens and ETL (extract, transform, load) operations; that is, the so-called CRUD (create, read, update, and delete) interfaces.

 - **Notable Quotes/Excerpts:**